 It is the policy of NDNU to provide students, staff, faculty, and visitors with the safest possible environment, free from potential fire hazards.
 The primary goal of the University's Fire Prevention Program is to recognize hazardous conditions and take appropriate action before such conditions result in a fire emergency.
-This goal is accomplished by (1) conducting periodic fire safety inspections of all university buildings, and (2) conducting third party fire safety audits via our insurance consortia.
-Regarding Fire Safety Inspections, fire and life safety features of the buildings shall follow all applicable standards of the National Fire Protection Association (NFPA) and the local authority having jurisdiction such as the Belmont Fire Department.
+This goal is accomplished by (1) conducting periodic fire safety inspections of all university buildings and (2) conducting third-party fire safety audits via our insurance consortia.
+Regarding Fire Safety Inspections, the buildings' fire and life safety features shall follow all applicable standards of the National Fire Protection Association (NFPA) and the local authority having jurisdiction, such as the Belmont Fire Department.

-The NDNU Department of Public Safety will coordinate with the Belmont Police and Belmont Fire Department in the investigation of any fire incident.
+The NDNU Department of Public Safety will coordinate with the Belmont Police and Belmont Fire Department to investigate any fire incident.

-To minimize the potential for fires at NDNU, it is the policy of the University to prohibit open burning and the use of combustible decorations at all times.
-Open burning as defined by the university is any open/exposed flame or combustion that produces heat, light, or smoke, and has the potential to cause a fire.
-Examples of open burning are, but are not limited to, candles, incense, bonfires, campfires, barbeque grills (except for those permanently installed and portables at least 50 feet from any building), and their related accessories such as gasoline, propane, lighter fluid, charcoal, and pyrotechnics.
+To minimize the potential for fires at NDNU, the University's policy is to prohibit open burning and the use of combustible decorations at all times.
+Open burning, defined by the university, is an open/exposed flame or combustion that produces heat, light, or smoke and can potentially cause a fire.
+Examples of open burning are but are not limited to, candles, incense, bonfires, campfires, barbeque grills (except for those permanently installed and portables at least 50 feet from any building), and their related accessories such as gasoline, propane, lighter fluid, charcoal, and pyrotechnics.

-All decorations and ornaments must be of fire-resistant or no-combustible material, U.L. rated and approved for use.
+All decorations and ornaments must be of fire-resistant or no-combustible material, U.L. rated, and approved for use.
 They shall not be hung or posted on any fire protection equipment (fire hose cabinets, fire extinguishers, sprinkler heads and piping, smoke detectors, fire alarms pull boxes, etc.), on or near exits, on or near emergency lights, on or near any other protective or operating features provided by the University, or in any manner that could present a fall or trip hazard or impede egress.
 Removal of all decorations, ornaments, and displays is required immediately after the event.
-Decorative lights including holiday lights, floodlights, extension cords, and electrically operated ornaments must be U.L. rated and approved for use.
+Decorative lights, including holiday lights, floodlights, extension cords, and electrically operated ornaments, must be U.L.-rated and approved for use.

-Electric lights or electrically operated ornaments shall not be used on metal, aluminum, or any other similar metal, which could induce electric shock.
+Electric lights or electrically operated ornaments shall not be used on metal, aluminum, or any other similar metal which could induce electric shock.
 Only heavy-duty extension cords and decorative lights in good condition (free from damage or exposed wiring) shall be used for decorations.
 These must be unplugged at the end of each day and removed after the event or holiday season.
 They shall not be hung or posted on any fire protection equipment (fire hose cabinets, fire extinguishers, sprinkler heads and piping, smoke detectors, fire alarm pull boxes, etc.), on or near exits, on or near exit or emergency lights, on or near any other protective or operating feature provided by the University, or in any manner that would present a fall or trip hazard or that would impede egress.
-Extension cords or decorating light may not be routed under rug or carpets, through doorways, or in any manner that could present a fall or trip hazard or impede egress.
-It is the policy of the University that only artificial holiday trees will be used and should be of fire-retardant or non-combustible material.
-Indoor trees must be placed out of the way of traffic, must not block doorways, exits, exit signs, or any of the fire protection equipment (fire hose cabinets, fire extinguishers, sprinklers heads and piping, fire alarm pull boxes, smoke detectors, etc.), or be placed in any manner that could present a fall or trip hazard or impede egress.
+Extension cords or decorating lights may not be routed under rugs or carpets, through doorways, or in any manner that could present a fall or trip hazard or impede egress.
+The university's policy is that only artificial holiday trees will be used and should be of fire-retardant or non-combustible material.
+Indoor trees must be placed out of the way of traffic.
+They must not block doorways, exits, exit signs, or any of the fire protection equipment (fire hose cabinets, fire extinguishers, sprinkler heads, piping, fire alarm pull boxes, smoke detectors, etc.) or be placed in any manner that could present a fall or trip hazard or impede egress.